occasion-2/CrossLingual-TTS-Lab/README.md

    ```bash
    ./run_fleurs_experiment_example.sh
    ```
-   This script automatically configures isolated virtual environments for each model (under `overnight_runs/`), handles their incompatible CUDA/PyTorch package resolutions, plans the FLEURS slice, synthesizes the audio, and scores metrics.
+   This creates model-specific virtual environments under `overnight_runs/`, generates the FLEURS configs, synthesizes audio, and scores the metrics.

-5. **WAV-level Resumability**:
+5. **WAV-level resumability**:
-   If a run gets interrupted or fails for one model, running `./run_fleurs_experiment_example.sh` again will instantly skip completed models (based on `report.md`) and skip already-synthesized WAV files, resuming right from the point of failure.
+   If a run stops, rerun `./run_fleurs_experiment_example.sh`.
+Completed models are skipped when `report.md` exists, and existing WAV files are reused.

 ### Common Voice Speaker Calibration Run

-FLEURS is still the main direction-aware benchmark used in the paper tables, but its speaker labels are not strong enough for ground-truth same-speaker calibration.
-To get stronger speaker-similarity bounds, run the Common Voice companion script:
+FLEURS is the main direction-aware benchmark used in the paper tables.
+Its speaker labels are not enough for a ground-truth same-speaker calibration, so the speaker-similarity bounds come from a Common Voice companion run:

 ```bash
 ./run_common_voice_calibration.sh
 ```

-This script builds Common Voice configs with repeated reference utterances per known `client_id`/`speaker_id`, runs the same isolated model stack under `overnight_runs_cv/`, and writes `calibration.md` for each model.
-The calibration command now prefers known same-speaker pairs when repeated speaker IDs are present, while retaining the older inferred FLEURS fallback for legacy runs.
+This builds Common Voice configs with repeated reference utterances per known `client_id`/`speaker_id`, runs the model stack under `overnight_runs_cv/`, and writes `calibration.md` for each model.
+The calibration command uses known repeated speaker IDs when they are present.
+The older inferred FLEURS fallback remains for legacy runs.

 Current `overnight_runs_cv/` snapshot: each full model run contains 600 cross-lingual jobs from 30 Common Voice prompts and 30 targets.
 F5-TTS, Qwen3-TTS 0.6B, Qwen3-TTS 1.7B, XTTS v2, and CosyVoice all completed 600 scored samples.
 Spark-TTS completed the 400 supported English/Chinese-target samples and records 200 expected placeholders for target-Russian directions.

-The speaker-calibration bounds now come from real Common Voice repeated-speaker IDs, not from inferred FLEURS pseudo-pairs:
+The calibration bounds now come from repeated Common Voice speaker IDs rather than inferred FLEURS pseudo-pairs:

 | Pair type | Speaker Sim |
 |---|---|